Grevillea shiressii is a shrub, to 5 metres tall, by several metres wide.

 The carpels are around 3 cm long, and are a mixture or red, green, and orange-cream and tipped with a green pollen-presenter.
 Hence, every flower has a stunning range of colours when viewed closely.

 The fruit is a follicle, without hairs.

 This attractive shrub reached a height two metres tall with a similar width, in five years, in our cold climate garden.
-The leaves are up to 16 centimetres long with wavy margins.
 The foliage is similar in appearance to the leaves of Grevillea ‘Orange Marmalade’ (see our G. ‘Orange Marmalade’ article).
 Our plant has proved to be very hardy in our cold climate garden.
 Frost does not bother the plant and once established, has proved to be very drought tolerant.

 The flowers are held in axillary clusters often on older wood.
 The original description describes the flower colour as pale violet to greenish and tinged with pale purple-brown.
 This colour is unusual in grevillea flowers.
 Honeyeaters are attracted to the blooms.
 Both foliage and flowers are attractive features.

 Despite its rareness, it is commonly propagated and grown (similarly to G. caleyi).
 It adapts well to most soils and is hardy.
 Plant in a part-shade spot, on a well-drained soil, for best results.